Hold On (Wilson Phillips song): Music video

-A music video was produced to promote the single, directed by English film, documentary and music video director Julien Temple.
-It begins with aerial shots of a mountain side in California's San Gabriel Mountains.
+A music video was produced to promote the single, directed by English film, documentary, and music-video director Julien Temple.
+It begins with aerial shots of a mountainside in California's San Gabriel Mountains.
 Wilson Phillips sing as they sit on the side of the mountain.
 Later, they sing as they sit together on the beach by the ocean.

 Regarding the video, Wendy Wilson stated:

 For that video, we spent the whole day in the mountains.
 We were up so high where you could only get there by helicopter.
 It was just breathtaking.
 I actually got a little hypothermia and they had to take me down from the mountain at one point.
-The director, Julien Temple, is this super creative British guy and it was all his concept.
+The director, Julien Temple, is this supercreative British guy and it was all his concept.
 He saw us as these California girls who represented the "girls next door" idea.
 He wanted to put us out in nature as an embodiment of that.
 It feels very "California" but I guess that's just who we are.
 I think that's what helped to make it work.

 Impact and legacy

-In 2017, Billboard magazine ranked "Hold On" number 15 on their "100 Greatest Girl Group Songs of All Time" list.
-In 2020, Cleveland.com ranked it number 37 on their list of the best Billboard Hot 100 No. 1 song of the 1990s.
+In 2017, Billboard ranked "Hold On" number 15 on its "100 Greatest Girl Group Songs of All Time" list.
+In 2020, Cleveland.com ranked it number 37 on their list of the best Billboard Hot 100 number-one song of the 1990s.
 In 2022, Pitchfork ranked it number 246 on their list of "The 250 Best Songs of the 1990s".
 In October 2023, Billboard ranked "Hold On" number 312 on their "500 Best Pop Songs of All Time" ranking.